ENSpunks/LLC/README.md

 ### Minting a Tokenized Delaware Protected Series Represented by ENS Subdomains

-We want to make it as easy for Alice and Bob to mint a LLC as visting a website and minting an ENS subdomain.
+We want to make it as easy for Alice and Bob to mint a LLC as visiting a website and minting an ENS subdomain.
 For many users this may be their first experience owning an LLC and owning a real world asset ("RWA") on chain, for others this may be the first experience with a crypto wallet, ENS or token of any kind.
 Alice and Bob don't need to know any more about about ENS smart contracts and L2, as they do about the Delaware LLC Act, it will just work.

 ### Oracle - The State of Delaware